 Conventional personal finance advice often can be pretty predictable: When asked "How much should I save for retirement this year?" most experts will say, "As much as you possibly can—and certainly at least as much as IRA contribution limits allow."

 The trick is to start small, but be consistent.
 Michael J. Fitzgerald, a Certified Financial Planner® with Fitzgerald Financial Partners in Houston recommends just getting into the habit.
 “Start small, saving something from each paycheck.
 Use your raises to boost that savings," he says.
 "You won't even miss it."
-He encourages getting rid of debt, he continued, but then get into the habit of paying yourself first.
+He encourages getting rid of debt, but then getting into the habit of paying yourself first.
 It may take a little bit of discipline, but it's critical.
 "Every month, you can either decide what to do with your money, or you can let your money decide.”
 Schedule times to check up on yourself, and make goals to accelerate your savings rate.